North Kerry Senior Football Championship: 2025 Championship

 13 teams entered the 2025 championship, with Asdee dropping out.
 The draw for the First Round and Quarter-finals took place on 2 October which resulted in 10 teams drawn to play in the first round with 3 teams receiving byes to the quarter-finals.

-After victories over Brosna (1st Round), Castleisland Desmonds (Quarter-finals) and St Senan's (Semi-finals), Knocknagoshel will play in their first ever North Kerry Championship Final.
-Their opponents will be reigning Champions Listowel Emmets who reached the final with wins over Beale (1st Round), Ballydonoghue (Quarter-finals) and Ballyduff (Semi-finals).
-They will be looking to win a record equalling 18th title.
+After victories over Brosna (1st Round), Castleisland Desmonds (Quarter-finals) and St Senan's (Semi-finals), Knocknagoshel played in their first ever North Kerry Championship Final.
+Their opponents were reigning Champions Listowel Emmets who reached the final with wins over Beale (1st Round), Ballydonoghue (Quarter-finals) and Ballyduff (Semi-finals).
+They were looking to win a record equalling 18th title.

-The final is scheduled to be played on Sunday, 23 November at Páirc na Féile in Brosna.
+The final was played on Sunday, 23 November at Páirc na Féile in Brosna and it ended in a draw.
+The replay, played a week later in Ballylongford was won by Listowel Emmets.